Spacelocust/realtime-sveltekit/README.md

 ## Launch the project

 Launch the project using the `make start` and then `make db-migrate` commands.
+Additionally, you can use the `make db-fixtures` command to add some fixtures to the database.
 You can then stop and relaunch the project using the `make stop` and `make up` commands.

 You can view the project on [http://localhost:5173](http://localhost:5173).